 A traveler who has been in travel status for at least five hours may be reimbursed for meal expenses if:

 - They are traveling to perform official business as a

 - They are not performing these duties as part of their state employment.

 Be in travel status for the entire University-defined meal period.
-(See Reimbursable Meal Periods.)
+(See Section 3.1.a.)
 The rate of reimbursement is that of the primary destination of the single day trip.

 Meals purchased during non-overnight travel and reimbursed under the Eleven-Hour Rule are considered to be taxable fringe benefits.
 (IRS Publication 5137)

 Travel Services routes any eligible meal reimbursements for non-overnight assignments through Payroll Services to have the applicable payroll tax withholdings deducted from the employee’s paycheck.
 Taxable meal reimbursements are recorded in payroll processing transactions in Workday as earnings type FMV.

 Meals purchased during overnight travel are not considered taxable fringe benefits.